3DCoded/Happy-Hare/Configuring-mmu_parameters.cfg.md

 `endless_spool_on_load` tells Happy Hare to look for the next spool if there is no filament in the current tool.
 For instance, if you forgot to replenish the original spool after a print and start another, there is no filament in the original gate.
 So, if enabled, Happy Hare will move to the next gate marked for endless spool and load it.
 0 = don't apply endless spool on load, 1 = run endless spool if gate is empty.

-`endless_spool_final_eject`is the extra unload distance Happy Hare will push the filament on runout to prevent accidentally reloading the small amount of leftover filament.
+`endless_spool_final_eject` is the extra unload distance Happy Hare will push the filament on runout to prevent accidentally reloading the small amount of leftover filament.

+`endless_spool_eject_gate` normally endless spool will unload the filament remains into the current gate (`-1`), however it is possible to designate a specific gate (which of course but be kept unloaded) as the "waste gate".
+If this is configured only runout sensors after the gate will operational and filament will be unloaded only into the waste gate.
+This is useful if you have a very compact rotary style buffer where unloading of filament can run into the neighboring gate.

 `enable_spoolman` 0 = disable spoolman support, 1 = enable spoolman (requires spoolman setup).